I-Doctor/have-a-rest/README.md

 # have-a-rest
 This is a simple output program which will let you have a rest during your coding.

-You need tqdm to run the code.
+You need python lib tqdm to run the code.

+Run "python have-a-rest.py -h" to see the help.